-Cribbage rules - the discard
+Continue to Cribbage rules – the turn-up.

 (Previous section: Cribbage rules - the basics)